AideenM12/Joyce-English-School-MS4/TESTING.md

 > As a user I want to be able to pay for courses using a secure credit card payment system.

 **Description**
-Verify that the site provides the user is able to make payments using a secure and simple card payments system.
+Verify that the site provides the user with the ability to make payments using a secure and simple card payments system.

 **Steps**
 1. Open one's internet browser of choice.